openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/python/README.md

   -m MODEL, --model MODEL
                         Required.
 Path to an .xml file with a trained model -i INPUT, --input INPUT
                         Required.
-Path to a 16kHz sound file with speech+noise -o OUTPUT, --output OUTPUT
+Path to a 16kHz wav file with speech+noise -o OUTPUT, --output OUTPUT
                         Optional.
-Path to output sound file with speech -d DEVICE, --device DEVICE
+Path to output wav file for cleaned speech -d DEVICE, --device DEVICE
                         Optional.
-Target device to perform inference
+Target device to perform inference on.
-                        on.
                         Default value is CPU
 ```

 You can use the following command to try the demo (assuming the model from the Open Model Zoo, downloaded with the